smartemission/docker-se-smartapp/README.md

 The `SmartApp` is a minimal web application that shows the current values of SE sensor stations.

+## Hosting

+The Docker Image is hosted as: [smartemission/se-smartapp at DockerHub](https://hub.docker.com/r/smartemission/se-smartapp).

 ## Environment

 At the moment no environment variables are required: the `SmartApp` will use the